dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 - `system-cluster-critical`
 - `system-node-critical` (highest priority)

-We recommend to set the priorityClassName to `system-cluster-critical` for the Dapr control plane pods.
+It's recommended to set the `priorityClassName` to `system-cluster-critical` for the Dapr control plane pods.

 For a new Dapr deployment, `system-cluster-critical` priority class mode can be set via the helm value `global.priorityClassName`.